nmatos12/SVG_logo_maker_challenge/README.md

 ## Demos

-Links below provide a functionality of webpage.
+Links below show functionality of the application.

 ``` **Important:** Within the videos linked below, when demonstarting the ability to determine a color for the shape and text of the svg both hex color value and color name are used.
 Thus showing the ability for users to do the same.```